Val-des-Monts prepares to elect new councillor as tension around industrial park continues | CBC News

 Deputy mayor François Sylvestre said the current council inherited the issue and is doing what it can to mitigate issues with the park.

-That includes measures to protect the environment after logging at the site, and working with Quebec's Transport Ministry on the site's entrance to explore the addition of a second gate to cut down on traffic.
+That includes measures to protect the environment after logging at the site and working with Quebec's transport ministry to explore the addition of a second gate to cut down on traffic.

 "The citizens have good questions.
 A lot of those questions, we've answered them," he said.